-37.11 Powers of board as to state colleges.
-The said board shall have the government and control of all the state colleges, and shall have power therefor:

-(1) To make rules, regulations and by-laws for the good government and management of the same and each department thereof, and to adopt such designation for said colleges as in the judgment of the board best fits their functions and purposes as institutions offering the liberal arts degree while maintaining a strong teachers' training program.

-(2) To appoint a principal and assistants and such other teachers and officers and to employ such persons as may be required for each of said colleges; and to prescribe their several duties.

-(3) To remove at pleasure any principal, assistant or other officer or person from any office or employment in connection with any such college, but discharges of teachers shall be governed by the provisions of section 37.31.

-535 STATE COLLEGES 37.11
+See note to 40.08, citing 44 Atty.
+Gen. 59.

-(4) To purchase within the amount appropriated for such purposes any needful and proper apparatus, books or articles to assist in instruction, and to provide for all necessary fuel and supplies for the conduct of such colleges.

-- (5) To prescribe the courses of study and the various books to be used in such colleges, and upon completion of a course for a bachelor of arts degree for preparing teachers, to confer such certificates, diplomas, the bachelor of arts degree and professional degrees in education in testimony thereof as are usually conferred by other institutions of like character and rank and to prescribe the course of study for and to confer the degree of master of education.
-But when any state college shall offer a course for the express purpose of training teachers for county schools, the completion of which shall entitle one to the certificate mentioned in section 37.13, the course of study shall be the full and fair equivalent of the course of study prescribed for the county rural normal schools by the state superintendent. - (5m) To prescribe the courses of study and the various books to be used in such schools, and upon completion of a course for preparing teachers, to confer such certificates, diplomas and professional degrees in education in testimony thereof as are usually conferred by other institutions of like character and rank; and such degree only upon completion of a 4-year course above high school or its equivalent unless otherwise provided by law.
-But when any state college shall offer a course for the express purpose of training teachers for country schools, the completion of which shall entitle one to the certificate mentioned in section 37.13, the course of study shall be the full and fair equivalent of the course of study prescribed for the country rural normal schools by the state superintendent. - (6) To cause notice to be given of the opening of such colleges and the several terms thereof. - (7) To prescribe rules and regulations for the admission of students; but every applicant for admission shall undergo an examination to be prescribed by the board, and shall be rejected if it shall appear that he is not of good moral character, or if applying as a free pupil will not make an apt or good teacher. - (8) To require any applicant for admission, who shall not have been exempted by any of the provisions of this section, to pay or to secure to be paid such fees for tuition as the board may deem proper and reasonable.
-The board may also charge any student laboratory fees, book rents, fees for special departments or any incidental fee covering all such special costs.
-Any adult student who shall have been a resident of the state for one year or any minor student whose parents have been bona fide residents of this state for one year shall, while he continues a resident of the state, be entitled to exemption from fees for tuition but not from incidental fees in the state college except that the board may admit nonresidents to summer schools on the same basis as residents.
-So far as applicable the provisions of section 6.51 shall be used in determining such residence. - (9) To cause lectures on any art, science or branch of literature to be delivered in any such colleges on such terms and conditions as they may prescribe. - (10) To confer by by-laws upon the principals of the several state colleges the power to suspend or expel pupils for misconduct or other cause prescribed in such by-laws. - (11) The board shall provide a definite course in the theory and art of physical education, and instruction in games and playground management, to be taught in every state college.
-Examination in this branch shall be required of all candidates for state college diplomas and certificates. - (12) The board of regents of state colleges shall have authority to grant scholarships equivalent in value to the payment of all incidental fees to freshmen who, during their high school course, ranked first in scholarship in Wisconsin public high schools and private secondary schools enrolling less than 250 students; to those ranking first and second in scholarships in Wisconsin public high schools and private secondary schools enrolling 250 to 750 students; and to those ranking first, second and third in scholarships in Wisconsin public high schools and private secondary schools enrolling 750 or more students.
-In case the person or persons eligible for scholarships under the provisions of this subsection do not elect to enroll at a state college, then the regents shall have the authority to grant the scholarships to the freshmen who were next highest in scholastic rank in the Wisconsin public high schools and Wisconsin private secondary schools. - (13) The board of regents of state colleges shall have authority to grant scholarships to bona fide residents of the state equivalent in value to the payment of all incidental fees to freshmen who, during their high school course, were good students, are in financial need, and possess qualifications for leadership. - (14) The board of regents of state colleges shall have authority to grant scholarships equivalent in value to the payment of incidental fees to disabled bona fide residents of the state who are recommended and supervised by the rehabilitation division of the state board of vocational and adult education.
+- 37.11 Powers of board as to state colleges.
+The said board shall have the government and control of all the state colleges, and shall have power therefor: - (1) To make rules, regulations and by-laws for the good government and management of the same and each department thereof, and to adopt such designation for said colleges as in the judgment of the board best fits their functions and purposes as institutions offering the liberal arts degree while maintaining a strong teachers' training program. - (2) To appoint a principal and assistants and such other teachers and officers and to employ such persons as may be required for each of said colleges; and to prescribe their several duties. - (3) To remove at pleasure any principal, assistant or other officer or person from any office or employment in connection with any such college, but discharges of teachers shall be governed by the provisions of section 37.31. - (4) To purchase within the amount appropriated for such purposes any needful and proper apparatus, books or articles to assist in instruction, and to provide for all necessary fuel and supplies for the conduct of such colleges. - (5) To prescribe the courses of study and the various books to be used in such colleges, and upon completion of a course for a bachelor of arts degree for preparing teachers, to confer such certificates, diplomas, the bachelor of arts degree and professional degrees in education in testimony thereof as are usually conferred by other institutions of like character and rank and to prescribe the course of study for and to confer the degree of master of education.
+But when any state college shall offer a course for the express purpose of training teachers for county schools, the completion of which shall entitle one to the certificate mentioned in s.
+37.13, the course of study shall be the full and fair equivalent of the course of study prescribed for the county teachers colleges by the state superintendent.
+At the institute of technology the board may grant diplomas or certificates of graduation upon the completion of the required courses and may confer upon the graduates of the various courses such academic, scholastic or engineering degrees as they may deem suitable. - (5m) To prescribe the courses of study and the various books to be used in such schools, and upon completion of a course for preparing teachers, to confer such certificates, diplomas and professional degrees in education in testimony thereof as are usually conferred by other institutions of like character and rank; and such degree only upon completion of a 4-year course above high school or its equivalent unless otherwise provided by law.
+But when any state college shall offer a course for the express purpose of training teachers for country schools, the completion of which shall entitle one to the certificate mentioned in s.
+37.13, the course of study shall be the full and fair equivalent of the course of study prescribed for the county teachers colleges by the state superintendent.

-37.12 STATE COLLEGES 536
+37.11 STATE COLLEGES